Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Introduction

-In this work, we endeavour to systematically certify the reliability of quantum algorithms by deriving robustness bounds for estimates of expectation values arising from imperfect approximations of a target state.
-To that end, based on analytical solutions to a semidefinite program (SDP), we present lower and upper bounds to quantum expectation values of observables which depend only on the fidelity with the target state and postprocessing of previously obtained measurement results.
-In addition, to obtain tighter bounds, we take into account higher moments of the observable by leveraging the Gramian method for pure states~\cite{weinhold1968lower} and extend it to derive bounds which are valid for general density operators.
-This extension from pure to mixed states is particularly relevant in the NISQ era as it allows to derive robustness bounds which are valid in noisy scenarios.
-We then apply these bounds numerically and run noisy and noiseless simulations of VQE for finding ground state energies of electronic structure Hamiltonians of several molecules.
-Finally, we implement our results in the open source \textsc{Tequila}~\cite{kottmann2021tequila} library.
+In this work, we endeavour to systematically certify the reliability of quantum algorithms by deriving robustness bounds for expectation values of observable on approximations of a target state.
+To that end, based on analytical solutions to a semidefinite program (SDP), we present lower and upper bounds to expectation values of quantum observables which depend only on the fidelity with the target state and post-processing of previously obtained measurement results.
+Furthermore, we take into account higher statistical moments of the observable by generalizing the Gramian method for pure states~\cite{weinhold1968lower} to generic density operators, thus extending its application to bounding output errors resulting from noisy circuits.
+Although the focus of our investigation is on errors arising from circuit imperfection, the underlying techniques are also valid for other sources of errors such as algorithmic shortcomings.
+Finally, we apply these bounds to numerically obtain robustness intervals on simulated noisy and noiseless VQE for ground state energy estimation of electronic structure Hamiltonians of several molecules.
+The robustness certification protocol resulting from this work is integrated with the open source \textsc{Tequila}~\cite{kottmann2021tequila} library.

 The remainder of the paper is organised as follows.
 In~\secref{sec:robustness_bounds}, we present our main results, namely, the bounds based on SDP and the Gramian method.
 In~\secref{sec:applications}, we present our numerical simulations and explain the applicability of our bounds in the context of VQE.~\secref{sec:implementation} highlights the implementation in~\textsc{Tequila} and concluding remarks are given in ~\secref{sec:discussion}.